Climate change: Power companies 'hindering' move to green energy

 Even those that are spending on greener energy are continuing to invest in carbon heavy coal and natural gas.

 The lead researcher says the slow uptake undermines global efforts to tackle climate change.

-In countries like the UK and across Europe, renewable energy has taken a significant share of the market, with 40% of Britain's electricity coming from wind and solar last year.
+In countries like the UK and across Europe, renewable energy has taken a significant share of the market, with 37% of Britain's electricity coming from renewable sources last year.

 But while green energy has boomed around the world in recent years, many of the new wind and solar power installations have been built by independent producers.

 Large scale utility companies, including many state and city owned enterprises, have been much slower to go green, according to this new study.

 The research looked at more than 3,000 electricity companies worldwide and used machine learning techniques to analyse their activities over the past two decades.

 The study found that only 10% of the companies had expanded their renewable-based power generation more quickly than their gas or coal fired capacity.